New World Treasures

 Diameter: 1.0-1.1 inches

-Pillars-and-waves type 2 reales cob, dated 1732, Philip V, Lima mint, assayer N. Nearly full cross with all lions and castles at least partially visible.
-Pillars side details include an assayer mark N, the denomination mark 2, and central date 1732Mounted in a heavy 14k gold bezel with fixed bale.
-Coin with bezel is about the size of a quarter.
+Pillars-and-waves type 2 reales cob, dated 1732, Philip V, Lima mint, assayer N. Nearly full cross with all lions and castles partially visible in the cross quadrants.
+Nice pillars side details including both pillars, the denomination mark 2 at top center, one assayer mark N at top right, some of the central PLV SVL TRA and the central date 1732Supplied with the original pamphlet containing the certificate of authenticity (see example) and information about the wreck.
+Coin is mounted in a heavy 14k gold bezel with fixed bale, and with bezel is about the size of a quarter.

 TOP OF PAGE